 Get an adviser.

 4. Research training courses

-From 5 October 2021, search for training courses by using the Department for Education’s Find postgraduate teacher training service.
+Find postgraduate teacher training(opens in new window).
 You can search by location, training provider and subject to find the course best suited to you.

 5. Reflect on (or get some) school experience

 Demonstrating how any voluntary time you have spent in school has shaped your view of teaching is vital to a good application.
 If you haven’t managed to get some time in a school yet, some schools are offering the opportunity for candidates to undertake school experience both in school and virtually.

 Search for schools and apply for school experience(opens in new window).